-The 3-Story Robots is a large robotic head designed to tell a 3D animated story.
-After tracking the viewer and rolling toward and away from viewer, turning to avoid walls, they stop and tell a narrated story about the coevolution of humans and intelligent robots.
-These robots use projection mapped video onto a soft, translucent, front facing flat screen to tell stories about our emerging relationships with a semi – living robotic species.
+The 3-Story Robots is a large projection mapped head rolling around on a custom-built robotics platform, that tells a 3D animated story about the future of humans and robots coevolution.
+After tracking the viewer and rolling toward and away from the viewer, turning to avoid walls, they stop and tell a 10- minute narrated story about how humans and intelligent robots will come together.
+These robots use projection mapped video onto a soft, translucent, front facing flat screen to tell stories about our emerging relationships with a semi-living robotic species.

-Stories of symbiogenisis where future robotic augmentations will allow us to communicate clearly with insects, animals and plants.
-In this future humans are also forming loving relationships with robots and they are increasingly replacing humans in the work-pool.
+Stories of symbiogenesis where future robotic augmentations will allow us to communicate clearly with insects, animals, and plants.
+In this future, humans are also forming loving relationships with robots and they are increasingly replacing humans in the work-pool.
 Robotic buttons are now able to dispense pharmaceuticals with new nano sniffer air jets and robots oversee all human productivity, by watching us statistically while at the same time they are dependent on us as they are powered by human waste streams.
-These works were commissioned by the National Center of Arts for the Machinic Error exhibition, curated by Gabriela Romero Mexico City, 2015.
+These works were commissioned by the National Center for Arts for the Machinic Error exhibition, curated by Gabriela Romero Mexico City, 2015.

 In the scene above the fem bot is at a business to interview for the artificial intelligence specialist WHO gave rise to her.
 She has the capability to use her pheromones to manipulate him as he walks by her leaving for his lunch.

 Above in the animation is an arthropod nano-glove.
 As part of the animation, the main protagonist is massaging the head of his pet cricket Minerva.
 These gloves can reach into nano-spaces with fingers grown on fingers to reach to the sub-molecular.
 Hans Morovic discusses nano gloves in his writings.